Stock Order Routing

 Jenna wants to buy a share of MEOW.
 To do that, she places a buy order on Robinhood.
 From there, in just a matter of milliseconds, Robinhood's order routing system uses an algorithm to prioritize sending her order to a market maker that’s likely to give her the best execution, based on historical performance.

 How do you decide where to route orders?

-We have relationships with a number of market makers in an effort to optimize speed and execution quality.
-Of these market makers, our system automatically routes orders to the market maker that’s most likely to give you the best execution, based on historical performance.
+We have relationships with several market makers, and our routing system is designed to automatically prioritize sending your order to a market maker that’s likely to give you the best execution, based on historical performance.
 We don’t route orders based on any rebates we receive.

 How do you pursue a quality execution?